Air Force Veteran Finds Freedom From PTSD Through Wounded Warrior Project Support Programs

-If Air Force veteran Sam Hargrove could step back in time, she would give her former self two words of advice: “Have faith.”
+If Air Force veteran Sam Hargrove could step back in time, she would.

-Fortunately, Sam held on to a bit of faith and found support through Wounded Warrior Project® (WWP) and its programs for veterans with PTSD, which helped turn every obstacle into a milestone and every step into a new path.
+Fortunately, Sam held on to a bit of faith and found support through Wounded Warrior Project® (WWP).
+The nonprofit’s programs for veterans with PTSD help turn every obstacle into a milestone and every step into a new path.

-When Sam’s mother left for New York, Pop and his wife Ann provided Sam a stable home in Georgia.
-He challenged her to do better in school during her teenage years, and he shared stories and photos of his Army service in an Explosive Ordnance Disposal unit during the Vietnam War.
+Pop shared stories and photos of his Army service in an Explosive Ordnance Disposal unit during the Vietnam War.

 Sam and her unit went through a couple of close calls in Iraq, including a base bombing.
-She separated from the military in late 2007, returning to Georgia and tried reconnecting with her family, but she was not the same Sam.
+She separated from the military in late 2007, returned to Georgia, and tried reconnecting with her family, but she was not the same Sam.
 She was moody and lashed out at her loved ones.
 She drank heavily “to stop the thoughts and the flashbacks” of her time in Iraq.

-“When I came back home to Georgia, I stayed near Fort Benning and could hear the gun shots in the distance when they were having field exercises,” Sam recalled.
+“When I came back home to Georgia, I stayed near Fort Benning and could hear the gunshots in the distance when they were having field exercises,” Sam recalled.
 “I felt like I was right back in Iraq, and I literally would slide across the bed to take cover.”
 This is one of many symptoms of PTSD in veterans.
-In a WWP survey of the wounded warriors it serves, 83% report living with symptoms of PTSD.
+In a WWP survey of the wounded warriors it serves, 76% of the veterans WWP serves reported living with PTSD symptoms.

 “I finally realized my condition when my godson told me he was scared of me because of my anger,” Sam said.